Damned By a Fool's Praise

 See also The War on Straw

 - In addition to their usual strategy of depicting users of a particular product as savvy and cool, advertisers will sometimes show the users of a competing product as clueless dweebs and maladroits.
 However, ads of this type often come off as heavy-handed and end up backfiring.
-(It's generally not good business strategy to inadvertently insult and alienate potential consumers of your product.)
+(Generally speaking, it's bad business strategy to insult your potential customers inadvertently, thereby alienating them.)
 If they are used, they are almost always done in a tongue-in-cheek manner.

 - This trope is more frequently employed in political advertising.
 In these cases, a common tactic is to run commercials against a particular candidate claiming he or she is being supported by a person or group that's considered unpopular by the majority of voters.
 The message being that the fact a "hated" person or group is endorsing the candidate is proof there's something wrong with him or her.